zoopdoop/dotlit/README.lit.md

 2. Gathering and documenting a set of files.
 A good example is a [chef](http://www.opscode.com/chef/) recipe that with five customized files.
 Instead of having separate (or no) documenation on what was changed in the files you can have a single dotlit file that contains all the documenation and the files with their full paths preserved.
+3. Bundling the tests for a source file within the actual source file.
+Imagine being able to write the test code for the function right next to the actual function instead of maintaining seperate files.
+Using a combination of anonymous code blocks in the source file with named test file blocks you can easily embed the test code and then extract it out for testing.
-3. Developing code using a single file but compiling/serving it using multiple files.
+4. Developing code using a single file but compiling/serving it using multiple files.
 In web development combining html, css and Javascript in a single file is not a good idea because it limits testability and often violates the [DRY principle](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
 However, keeping all the related code in one file does often provide for a quicker development cycle because you are not constantly switching between files.
 With dotlit you can combine the files during development and easily extract them for testing/compiling/serving and get a meta documenation facility as a bonus.
-4. Writing tutorials or ebooks containing code you can validate.
+5. Writing tutorials or ebooks containing code you can validate.
 How many tutorials or ebooks have you read that have syntax errors in the code samples because they were just pasted in after the fact?
 Because dotlit is simply Markdown you can use any of the wide variety of tools to render the dotlit file as
 HTML, PDF or the various eBook formats and still be able to extract and verify the code with the bonus of being able to also deliver all of the source files separately.
 This was the original inspiration for dotlit (after talking to (Paul Bissex)[https://twitter.com/pbx] at a developer's group about how he [used Markdown to co-write](http://news.e-scribe.com/440)